-“To say that position is important in poker is like saying having gasoline is important to driving an automobile.”
+To say that position is important in poker is like saying having gasoline is important to driving an automobile.

 What is positional awareness?

 Positional awareness is a multi-faceted concept.
 The most obvious element of it is being aware of the importance of position at a very basic level in one’s pre-flop opening ranges.
-In general, you want to play more hands in position then when you are out of position.
-It also encompasses being aware of changes in your opponents’ ranges based upon their position at the table and their knowledge of positional awareness.
+In general, you want to play more hands in position than when you are out of position.
+It also encompasses being aware of changes in your opponents’ ranges based on their position at the table and their knowledge of positional awareness.

-For example, we should fear a competent player’s early position raise much more so than a late position CO or BTN raise.
+For example, we should fear a competent player’s early position raise much more than a late position CO or BTN raise.

 Position equals Knowledge

 Because poker is a game of incomplete information, any knowledge gain we can obtain is power.
 The more information we can amass, the better chance we have of winning.
 This is why position equals knowledge.
-When you are in position, you get to see how your opponents’ will act on all streets; therefore, giving you the power to dictate the way the hand is played.
-Vice versus, playing out of position forces you to essentially play your hand face up since villain gets to see you act on every street before he acts.
+When you’re in position, you get to see how your opponents’ will act on all streets; therefore, giving you the power to dictate the way the hand is played.
+Vice versa playing out of position forces you to essentially play your hand face up since villain gets to see you act on every street before he acts.

 Some Key Points: